mankai-chow/FuzzifiED.jl/docs/src/intro.md

 ### Projection onto the lowest Landau level

 To build the setup of fuzzy sphere, we consider a sphere with radius $R$ and put a $4\pi s$-monopole at its centre.
 Consider free electrons moving on the sphere.
-The monopole will modify the single particle Hamilltonian.
+The monopole will modify the single particle Hamiltonian.

 ```math
     H_0=\frac{1}{2MR^2}(\partial^\mu+iA^\mu)^2